 - Lighter periods: Using Mirena can reduce excessive menstrual bleeding.
 In fact, women who use Mirena have reported that their bleeding diminished from seven to two days during the first year of usage.
 Mirena has also been shown to reduce blood loss caused by uterine fibroids

 - Convenience: a single insertion can be effective for up to five years without the necessity of strictly adhering to a daily, weekly, or monthly contraceptive method.
 This means not having to remember to frequently take a pill or replace a patch or a ring.
 Some women find that this enhances their sexual experiences.

 - Low cost: although the initial medical exam, insertion, and follow-up appointments may be expensive, using an IUD may save you big bucks compared to the monthly cost of the pill, the patch, or the ring.

 For more on the pros and cons of IUD use, see IUD (intrauterine devices): another birth control option.

 In the end, deciding between Mirena, the pill, the contraceptive ring, the contraceptive patch, or any other method is a choice you can make with your women's health care provider or gynecologist and/or partner.
 Your provider can discuss with you the many options available for contraception and, dependent on your medical history, lifestyle, sexual activity, and any medication you might be taking, can recommend specific choices that would best suit you.
 Lastly, none of the methods of contraception mentioned above prevent against sexually transmitted infections (STIs).
-For this kind of protection, latex condoms are still the best option.
+For this kind of protection, latex condoms (and other barrier methods) are still the best option.